-The SEAT Drive Profile enables the driver to choose between the Eco, Norma1, Sport and Individua1 profiles and modes, which modify the behaviour of various vehicle functions, providing different driving experiences.
+The SEAT Drive Profile enables the driver to choose between the Eco, Norma1, Sport and Individua1 profiles, which modify the behaviour of several vehicle functions, providing different driving experiences.

 The Individual profile can be configured according to personal preferences.
 The other profiles have a fixed configuration.